PieroFriedrich/To-do-List/README.md

 (if you don’t have it installed already) at [python official website](https://www.python.org/downloads/)

 ## 2: Install pipenv
 This will allow you to set up a virtual environment with the included packages.
+_You may need to run your shell as an administrator_
 ```
 pip install pipenv
 ```

 ## 3: Starting a virtual environment inside the Django project
 Go to To-do-list/backend cloned from this repository, and  then use the command:
 ```
 pipenv install
 ```

-This command will install all the deTdencies used to set up the project, then you just have to run:
+This command will install all the depedencies used to set up the project, then you just have to run:

 ```
 pipenv shell
 ```

+## 4: Install the modules
-## 4: Once you have activated the virtual environment and able to use the pipenv shell, install the modules used to make the project works.
+Once you have activated the virtual environment and you are able to use the pipenv shell, install the modules to make the project works.
 ```
 pip install -r requirements.txt
 ```
 ## 5: Generate a new secret key for you environment
+You need a secret key for this project, the following command you generate a secret key startinh with _django-insecure-$_
 ```
 python -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())"
 ```